AMWA-TV/bcp-002-02/docs/Overview.md

 Prior to the creation of this Best Current Practice, there was no common, established way of adding Distinguishing Information to NMOS Assets.
 Distinguishing Information is additional metadata to assist a configuration engineer when browsing/importing/allocating Assets.

-This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information for Node and Device Resources in [IS-04][].
+This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information for Node and Device resources in [IS-04][].

 > Note: This does not prohibit the Manufacturer from also adding 'user defined' Tags (typical usage might be Location, Frame Identifier, etc.).